 (b) any loss caused by any act or omission of one of our employees, agents or branches carrying out activities on our behalf,

 and your entire liability for any losses incurred in respect of all other Unauthorised Payments arising as a result of the use of a lost, stolen or misappropriated payment instrument shall be limited to a maximum of £35.

-7.11 In relation to the StudyPay services, the Settlement Date will be the date the End User agrees to pay the Settlement Amount.
-Settlement Amounts may be paid by credit or debit card or bank transfer on the StudyPay Payment Gateway or via the MOTO Services.
+6.11 In relation to the Gateway Services, the Settlement Date will be the date the End User agrees to pay the Settlement Amount.
+Settlement Amounts may be paid by credit or debit card or bank transfer on the Gateway.

-7.13 You can make payments for FX Services by electronic transfer, direct debit from your bank account, from funds held in your Account, by cheque, in each case into the bank or other account(s) specified by us.
-Unless previously agreed otherwise, you should allow up to five local business days for a cheque to be cleared.
+6.13 You can make payments for FX Services by electronic transfer or by direct debit from your bank account into the bank or other account(s) specified by us.

 Please ensure you understand these provisions.